m943040028/pcsc_passthru_driver/README.md

 make; sudo make install
 ```

-Get [linux-stable-kernel].
+Get [linaro-stable-kernel].
 By default, it adds a device to ARM Vexpress platform.
 You need to add the following section to device file(**arch/arm/boot/dts/vexpress-v2p-ca15-tc1.dts**) to describe this device.

 ```c
 pcsc@0x1f000000 {